• Skip to primary navigation

 This recipe for Chicken Risotto is truly a warm bowl of comfort.
 Full of pureed veggies and diced chicken thighs, this arborio rice recipe comes together fast and has so much flavor!

-If you love risotto recipes, be sure to try this Mushroom Pea Risotto.
+If you love risotto recipes, be sure to try this Mushroom Pea Risotto or these Risotto Cakes.
 For a delicious chicken and rice casserole, check out this Chicken Broccoli Rice Ritz Casserole or this easy stovetop Stuffed Peppers Skillet.

 Eggplant lovers be sure to try this easy recipe for an Eggplant Parmesan Sandwich!
 And, if you have leftover holiday turkey, don't miss this Turkey Orzo Soup recipe.